juaryR/ufscthesisx/README.md

    make latex debug=1
    make thesis debug=1

- If you are using Windows Command Prompt `cmd.exe`, you must use this command like this: make help set "debug=1" && make
+ If you are using Windows Command Prompt `cmd.exe`, you must use the command like this: make help set "debug=1" && make